 Make sure to tell the doctor about your problems and pain in detail.
 Then, they will choose the appropriate imaging technique and analyze the results for a diagnosis.

 The most common imaging techniques are X-rays, CT scans, and MRI scans.
 X-rays can check for instability in the structure of the bones to find issues such as spinal fractures.
 CT scans are more detailed than x-rays.
 They are frequently used for specific conditions such as spinal stenosis or a bulging disc.

 MRI scans are used to assess details of the disc and nerve root.
 They allow doctors to identify disorders like degenerative disc disease, bulging discs, and spinal stenosis.
 An important note about MRI results is that there is no accepted link between back pain and what can be seen on an MRI.
 This is where credibility becomes very important.

 One of the best ways to build credibility is to try a variety of treatments for your back pain.
-You will have a much better chance of getting disability benefits for back problems if you work with professionals who can back up your claims.
+You will have a much better chance of getting disability benefits for back problems if you work with professionals who can back your claims.

 A decision-maker who finds you trustworthy may rule in your favour, even if you have weak documentation for your claim.
 On the other hand, if they don’t trust you, then they won’t give you the benefit of the doubt — even with good evidence.
-Credibility gives you an edge that many people overlook.
+Being credible gives you an edge that many people overlook.

 - Contradicting medical records or earlier statements

 - Making excuses or blaming others for problems